Ay-De/SLM-CNN/README.md

 ### Patch wise
 Classification of small patches and their heatmaps, showing the regions which were regarded as important for the neural network during classification.
 The Baseline is the starting point.
-Integrated Gradients are trying to find the important datapoints during classification.
+Integrated Gradients are trying to find datapoints which are important for the classification.
 Attribution Mask is then applied to the original image as an overlay.

 <p float="left">
   <img src="/images/ClassifiedPatch1.png" width="300" />